Taking the great American Alaska RV road trip this summer? If so, don’t miss unforgettable RV tripping to Tumbler Ridge, British Columbia.

 When you go RVing to Alaska, you quickly discover that many RV parks are booked solid during the busy summer travel season.
 And if do what it takes to avoid campground crowds, you will appreciate the one hour diversion when you go RV tripping to Tumbler Ridge, British Columbia.

-This must-see side trip is located about an hour south of Dawson City, the official beginning of the Alaska Highway.
+This must-see side trip is located about an hour south of Dawson Creek, the official beginning of the Alaska Highway.
 Tucked away from the flow of RV traffic pointed north to Alaska on Highway 97, it’s an off-the-beaten-path pit stop that’s worth the extra drive.

 Tumbler Ridge doesn’t get much attention since most RVers are laser-focused on the main road to Alaska.
 But here’s why you shouldn’t miss this spectacular place, an important UNESCO Tumbler Ridge Geopark.